-Others believing it was a 'miraculous' gift from Mohamad - exclusively for them.
+Others believed it was a 'miraculous' gift from Mohamad - exclusively for them.

-The grains were treated like precious jewels in each family, because of their ability to preserve and enhance milk.
+The grains were reported to be treated like precious jewels in each family, because of their ability to preserve and enhance milk.

 Spreading the word...

-Kefir is widely consumed throughout Eastern and Central Europe, where the drink is associated with general well being.
-It is given to children in primary schools to help them concentrate, as well as the elderly in nursing homes and everyone in between.
+It is widely consumed throughout Eastern and Central Europe, where the drink is associated with general well being.
+It is given to children in primary schools to help them concentrate, as well as the elderly in nursing homes and of course anyone with digestive 'issues'.
 Most people who grew up on kefir will tell you 'it's good for you', or that their Grandmother used to make it and swore by it!

 We launched our brand Nourish in 2007.
 Like the village tribes from the Caucasus we use an 'authentic' fermentation ritual with our precious grains, to make real kefir!
 We can testify that it is one amazing, natural and delicious drink that is worth having in your fridge!
 Read on to find out more, or order here